“Creativity is a greater predictor of later success than IQ”, the presenter announced. “But do we teach creativity out of our kids?”

 They defined creativity as more than an artistic ability.
-Instead, it’s the ability to “step into life’s problems”.
+Instead, it’s about “stepping into life’s problems”.
 We usually have to work through lots of possible solutions before we get to a decent one.
 Giving up doesn’t help.

-The program mentioned the tremendous focus we place on performance these days – at school, at work, even during the weekend when running around on the sports field.
+The program mentioned the tremendous focus we place on performance – at school, at work, even during the weekend when running around on the sports field.
 This focus on performance reduces our play time.
-And therein lies the problem, because it is play time that enhances our creativity.
+And therein lies the problem.
+It is play time that enhances our creativity.
 (Notice how I don’t equate sport with play!
 The ref’s whistle is a sure indicator that non-conformance will not be tolerated.)

-The take home message for me from “Life at 9” was that we need time to let our imaginations roam.
-We must create opportunities to be creative.
+The take home message for me from “Life at 9” was that I need time to let my imagination roam.
+I must create opportunities to be creative.

 Every now and then, I manage to make something I really like.
 These spur me on.
 For example, I have a small, green, shell-like bowl that sits in the kitchen.
 It isn’t perfect, but I love to pick it up and run my fingers over it (after I’ve washed off the dust!).

-In response to what I heard on “Life at 9”, and in response to the stagnation that resulted after the kiln disaster last year, I’ve re-engineered my approach to my pottery practice.
+In response to “Life at 9”, I’ve re-engineered my approach to my pottery practice as a way of dealing with the stagnation that settled after last year’s kiln disaster.
 Out with any attempts at professionalism.
 In with play.

 A space for experimenting with clay emerged in a corner of my home.
 It’s two paces square and filled with second hands.
 Second hand shelves.
 Second hand lamp.
 Second hand computer table that is now a work bench.
 Butcher’s paper, apron, towel and the rubbish bin all hang from a frame that has been re-purposed.
 Even the high stool is not for sitting.
 It’s just the right height for kneading the clay.

-It seems I was already meeting the non-conformance criteria.
+It seems I was already meeting some of the non-conformance criteria.

 I have five pieces ready for the bisque kiln.
 They are a hotchpotch of forms made from four slabs of clay.
 One plate didn’t make it this far.
 That’s OK.
 I’m willing to make mistakes.